UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 :::tip
 Use the serial console to debug your program!
 :::
 5. Remove the photoresistor and the led from the circuit.
-Instead, connect a button to GP0 and an RGB led to pins GP1, GP2 and GP3.
-Make the RGB switch from red -> yellow -> green every time the button is pressed. (**2p**)
+Instead, connect an RGB LED to pins GP1, GP2 and GP3.
+Make the RGB switch from red -> yellow -> green every time the switch A is pressed. (**2p**)
 6. Using the `SysTick` interrupt in *bare metal*, make the led blink at a 100ms delay. (**1p**)
 :::tip
 Setting up the `SysTick` counter: